 From fairly cheap to ultra-expensive, there are a bunch of places to stay around Zion National Park.
 The accommodations listed below are the best ones to book based on your budget.

-Budget: St. George Inn & Suites (indoor/outdoor pool) or Quality Inn (free hot breakfast)
+St. George Inn & Suites (indoor/outdoor pool) or Quality Inn (free hot breakfast)

-Mid-Range: Big Yellow Inn (B&B) or Fairfield Inn & Suites (sun terrace with pool)
+Mid-Range in Virgin (20 mins): Fairfield Inn & Suites (sun terrace with pool)

-Luxury: Cliffrose Springdale (concierge service) or Cable Mountain Lodge (canyon views)
+Luxury in Springdale (5 mins): Cliffrose Springdale (concierge service) or Cable Mountain Lodge (canyon views)

-Unique: Zion Wildflower (covered wagon)
+Unique in Virgin (20 mins): Zion Wildflower (covered wagon)

 Willing to choose the best places to stay by yourself or are you interested in getting off the beaten path?
 Try Trivago: a service comparing best prices.”